ncase/anxiety/scenes/act4.md

 {{/if}}

 {{if !_.INJURED}}
-h2: It's just that, well, I almost jumped off a roof and killed myself.
+h2: It's just that, well, I almost jumped off a roof.
 {{/if}}

 h2: Please don't take it as a personal rejection, I just need quiet time to process some emotions.